myPOS blog Tips

 The decisions around price include our pricing strategy, retail price, seasonal pricing, volume discounts and bundling, whether we’ll be able to offer price flexibility, etc.

-There’s a variety when it comes to pricing strategies.
+There are various pricing strategies.
 Examples include Cost-plus – the cost of production plus a percentage of profit.
-Skimming is selling high to break-even fast.
+Skimming is selling high to break even fast.
 Penetration is the opposite – selling low to grab market share.
 A product’s pricing strategy may be at-a-loss or market-oriented, premium, predatory, pay-what-you-want, or freemium.

 Placement decisions are about the distribution channels and channel intermediaries.
 Other factors here are coverage – mass, selective, or exclusive, as well as whether your business would need a warehouse, any inventory, logistics, and transportation.